-Cholesterol levels in the bloodstream are partly due to diet, but a bigger player in cholesterol levels is genetics.
+Cholesterol levels in the bloodstream are partly due to diet, however, the bigger player in cholesterol levels is genetics.

 Some variants in the PCSK9 gene are linked with more PCSK9 protein (gain-of-function) and higher cholesterol levels.
-A few of the mutations lead to really high LDL levels, and this is known as familial hypercholesterolemia.
+A few of the mutations can lead to really high LDL levels known as familial hypercholesterolemia.
 Other variants just increase LDL levels a little, so that they are somewhat higher than normal. [ref]

 After researchers discovered the link between PCSK9 mutations and high cholesterol in 2003, other research showed that there are PCSK9 variants (loss-of-function) that lead to lower cholesterol levels.
-These variants with decreased function will cause more LDL receptors in the liver, thus causing more LDL particles (including cholesterol) to be removed from the bloodstream.
+Variants with the decreased function will cause more LDL receptors in the liver, thus causing more LDL particles (including cholesterol) to be removed from the bloodstream.